mapp-digital/Mapp-Cloud-Magento/doc/UserReadMe.md

 If you also need to load the data into / via the Google Tag Manager (GTM) then the details can be populated in here.
 All events will then be triggered for the correct services

-#### Mapp Acquire

-**Stores -> Configuration -> Mapp Cloud -> Acquire**

-Here a single field is available.
-You should add in the acquire snippet provided to you from Mapp into this section in order for it to be utilised within Magento.

-It is worth confirming here that you are unable to add more than one snippet into the text area.
-If you need a different snippet for a different store, this field value will have to be set on the store scope for each different site you need a different value for.

 #### Mapp Engage via Connect